James Rodríguez: 2015 Copa América, Copa América Centenario, 2018 World Cup qualification and friendlies

-James was called up to represent Colombia at the 2015 Copa América in Chile, where his team was eliminated 5–4 on penalties by eventual finalists Argentina on 27 June, following a 0–0 draw.

-The following summer, James joined Colombia's squad for the Copa América Centenario and was named the team's captain.
+Rodríguez was called up to represent Colombia at the 2015 Copa América in Chile, where his team was eliminated 5–4 on penalties by eventual finalists Argentina on 27 June, following a 0–0 draw.
+The following summer, Rodríguez joined Colombia's squad for the Copa América Centenario and was named the team's captain.
 On 3 June, he started in Colombia's opening 2–0 win against tournament hosts the United States, scoring his team's second goal from the penalty spot although he was forced off early due to an injury.
 It was initially feared that he would be unable to feature in his nation's second group match against Paraguay, but he recovered in time to start the match, setting up Colombia's first goal, and later scoring one himself in a 2–1 win which sealed his team a place in the quarter-finals of the tournament.
 Colombia would then lose in the semi-finals against eventual and defending champions Chile, before securing a third-place victory against the host nation for Colombia's best result since 2001.

-2018 World Cup qualification and friendlies

-James made his first direct contribution towards qualification, scoring a goal in a heated duel against Copa America champions Chile, securing a 1–1 away draw.
+Rodríguez made his first direct contribution towards qualification, scoring a goal in a heated duel against Copa America champions Chile, securing a 1–1 away draw.
 In early 2016, he provided both a goal and assist in a difficult away match against Bolivia resulting in a 2–3 victory.
 Days later, he assisted another goal in a 3–1 home victory against Ecuador.
 In early August, he contributed both a goal and an assist in Colombia's 2–0 victory against Venezuela.

-Starting off 2017, James scored a late dramatic goal against a defensive Bolivia after missing an earlier penalty.
+Starting off 2017, Rodríguez scored a late dramatic goal against a defensive Bolivia after missing an earlier penalty.
 The 1–0 home victory allowed Colombia to move to 4th place within the qualification group.
-Days later, James would score and provide a goal in an impressive 0–2 victory in Ecuador.
-For his first friendly of the year, James assisted Radamel Falcao's goal from the corner against European giants Spain.
+Days later, he scored and provided a goal in an impressive 0–2 victory in Ecuador.
+For his first friendly of the year, Rodríguez assisted Radamel Falcao's goal from the corner against European giants Spain.
 The game would end 2–2.
-Days later against Cameroon, James would both provide and score a goal in a dominating 4–0 victory.
-For the last qualification match of the 2018 World Cup, James would score a crucial away goal against South American rival Peru, resulting in a 1–1 draw and granting Colombia the last automatic qualification spot at fourth place.
-James' last contribution of 2017 for Colombia would be an assist against South Korea, which would end 2–1.

-Colombia's World Cup preparations in 2018 began against World Cup favorites France, where James provided two assists towards a comeback of a 2–0 score to a 2–3 victory.
+Days later against Cameroon, Rodríguez both provided and scored a goal in a dominating 4–0 victory.
+For the last qualification match of the 2018 World Cup, Rodríguez scored a crucial away goal against South American rival Peru, resulting in a 1–1 draw and granting Colombia the last automatic qualification spot at fourth place.
+His last contribution of 2017 for Colombia would be an assist against South Korea, which ended 2–1.
+Colombia's World Cup preparations in 2018 began against World Cup favorites France, where Rodríguez provided two assists towards a comeback of a 2–0 score to a 2–3 victory.
 This marked the first victory in Colombia's history over France.